Sunflower Seeds - 937mg lysine, 2403mg arginine per 100g

 Lysine is a essential amino acid that is a necessary component for protein creation.
 It's one of the nine amino acids that the body can't produce, so it must be included in our diet.

-Lysine has a variety of roles in the body, such as aiding in growth, healing, energy production, immune function, and the production of collagen.
+Lysine has multiple roles in the body, such as aiding in growth, healing, energy production, immune function, and the production of collagen.

 Research indicates that lysine may have an impact on the herpes virus, which is responsible for cold sores and genital sores.
-Taking lysine supplements or using lysine cream could potentially prevent or treat these infections by working against the amino acid arginine, which the virus requires for growth.
+Taking lysine supplements or using lysine cream could potentially prevent or treat these infections by slowing down the amino acid arginine, which the virus requires for growth.

 Sunflower seeds are a good source of lysine, an essential amino acid that is important for protein synthesis, collagen formation, and calcium absorption.